White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-pair.md

 }
 ```

-### Provide liquidity native/ibc
+### Provide liquidity

-Provides liquidity for a pool with native or ibc tokens.
+Provides liquidity to the pool.
+Note that in case of providing liquidity with a cw20 token, the message [increase_allowance](https://app.gitbook.com/o/fVZwd36itixTM6EMRcZt/s/PtAatYv3uVRxf7beAOPp/liquidity-hub/overview-1/terraswap-token#increase-allowance)
+should be called on the cw20 token contract before you can transfer cw20 tokens to the pool.

+{% tabs %}
+{% tab title="Native/IBC token" %}
 ```json
 {
   "provide_liquidity": {